 Florida has opted to emphasize fraud avoidance, at the expense of automatically invalidating a % of wills all would agree are legitimate.
-Other states have opted to emphasize testamentary freedom, at the expense of opening the door for more inheritance litigation over a % of wills all would agree are highly suspect . . . but very difficult to challenge in court because, by the time your will contest gets litigated, your single most important witness, the testator, is dead (think: worst evidence rule).
+Other states have opted to emphasize testamentary freedom, at the expense of opening the door for more inheritance litigation over a % of wills all would agree are highly suspect . . . but very difficult to challenge in court because, by the time your will contest gets litigated, your single most important witness, the testator, is dead.
+Which means we’re forced to litigate these cases based in large part on the worst evidence available: the self-interested hearsay testimony of those claiming a slice of the estate for themselves.

 In some states oral wills are valid in limited circumstances (usually during a person’s “last sickness”) and in many states, including Colorado, holographic (self-written) wills are valid . . . whether or not they’re witnessed.